5.3. 2024-01-25 Comparison of performance between using scipy.integrate.ode versus ivp interface¶

 of choice, and open-interfaces approach, when the user code interacts

-with numerical packages via liboif
+with numerical packages via liboif.

 To conduct the comparison, we solve the initial-value problem for the inviscid Burgers’ equation with periodic boundary conditions: